BartoszDadok/BartoszDadok/README.md

 ![Coding & Marketing](https://github.com/BartoszDadok/BartoszDadok/assets/101389945/14621f06-1677-455c-ba5e-a9c6923844f1)

 # Bartosz Dadok
 I'm Bartosz.
-I really enjoy learning languages and frameworks like React, React Native and Next.js, as well as work in Node.js and Express.
-I also deeply interested in markteing and bussiness side of the development.
+I enjoy learning programming languages and frameworks.
+I am proficient in JavaScript, TypeScript, React, React Native and Next.js.
+I also have experience backend technologies like Node.js and Express.

+I am also deeply interested in markteing and the bussiness side of product development.

 ## My main project and example of work:
-My main project is mobile app called **Wannabe**, I have been created it in order to help people prepare for their interview and better understand programming languages.
-There are hundreads of real interview questions with answers and detailed explanations for frontend technologies.
+My main project is mobile app called **Wannabe**, I have been creating it in order to help people prepare for their interview and better understand programming languages.
+There are hundreads of sample interview questions with answers and detailed explanations for frontend technologies.

 **Wannabe App is available in Apple and Play stores:**
 - Apple Store - https://apps.apple.com/us/app/wannabe/id6446692315